swiftlang/swift/docs/Lexicon.rst

     protocol.
 Represented in the compiler by the ProtocolConformance type at the AST level.
 See also `witness table`.

+  contextual type
+    The type of a value or declaration from inside a generic context.
+This type may contain `archetypes <archetype>` and cannot be used directly from outside the context.
+Compare with `interface type`.

   DI (definite initialization / definitive initialization)
     The feature that no uninitialized variables, constants, or properties will be read by a program, or the analysis pass that operates on SIL to